yossi-shasho/redirect_on_back/README.md

 # Redirect on Back

+Just like `redirect_to`, but only if the user hits 'back'.
-Prevent re-submission of a form after clicking back button.
+A common use case: Prevent re-submission of a form after after user clicks 'back'.
 Rails 3.1 and above.

 ### Example Scenario